 * the 30-hour Teaching Business English for Japan

-* for better job prospects, take the 300-hour TESOL Professional course, which includes Teaching Business English and Teaching English Online.
+* for better job prospects, take the Professional 250-hr TESOL

-* Read the helpful comments from our former TESOL course graduates who are working in Japan, such as those from Matthew Bruce and others here.
+* Read the helpful comments from our former TESOL course graduates who are working in Japan, such as those from Matthew Bruce, Mike Konig and others here.